Arsenal on this day in history. The March Files.

 13 March 2013: Bayern Munich 0 Arsenal 2.
 This was the first of ten consecutive away wins – an all time record for the club.
 Giroud and Koscielny got the goals.

 14 March 1892: Arsenal 0 Third Lanark Rovers 1.
-Arsenal played a remarkable nine friendly games in March 1892 as behind the scenes the battle for control of the club’s committee between the “gentlemen” and the “workers” heated up.
+Arsenal played a remarkable nine friendly games in March 1892 as behind the scenes the battle for control of the club’s committee (and thus the club’s future) between the “gentlemen” and the “workers” heated up.

 14 March 1894: Henry (Harry) Woods born.
-After the first world war he played for South Shields before moving to Newcastle United in January 1922 for £2600 – a fee that for a few months was the world record but didn’t settle and moved to Arsenal on August 25, 1923.
+After the first world war he played for South Shields before moving to Newcastle United in January 1922 for £2600 – a fee that for a few months was the world record.
+However he didn’t settle and moved to Arsenal on August 25, 1923.

 14 March 1905: Chelsea FC formed.
 The club had a ground, but no players.
-Six months later they were playing league football.
+Six months later, after their attempt to join the Southern League was blocked by Tottenham, they were playing league football after the Football League welcomed another southern club.

-14 March 1908: Flares carried by Woolwich Arsenal supporters got out of control and set fire to a Nottingham Forest stand.
+14 March 1908: Flares carried by the torpedo factory branch of Woolwich Arsenal supporters got out of control and set fire to a Nottingham Forest stand.
 The story took a week to make the papers and even then was reported in a light hearted way, celebrating the liveliness of the Arsenal away support.

 14 March 1914.
 Arsenal 2 Fulham 0 (division 2).
 Attendance 30,000.
 The first ever London league derby at Highbury in the final season before league football was abandoned for the duration of hostilities.